google/neuroglancer/src/neuroglancer/datasource/precomputed/skeletons.md

 - `"sharding"`: If specified, indicates that the mesh is stored using the [sharded format](./sharded.md).
 Must be a [sharding specification](./sharded.md#sharding-specification).
 If not specified, the unsharded storage representation is used.
+- `"segment_properties"`: Optional.
+If specified, it must be a string value specifying the name of the subdirectory containing a [segment properties](./segment_properties.md) representation.
+Note that Neuroglancer only uses these segment properties if this skeleton source is specified as a data source directly.
+If it is specified indirectly via the `"skeletons"` property in a [multi-scale volume](./volume.md), then you must instead specify the properties using use the `"segment_properties"` member in the volume's `info` file.

 The special vertex attribute id of `"radius"` may be used to indicate the radius in "stored model" units; it should have a `"data_type"` of `"float32"` and `"num_components"` of 1.